 Having organized records in a logical framework is important for efficiency.
 This is especially true when working in a team.
 A good framework is additionally important for succession planning, which should be incorporated into all antimicrobial stewardship endeavors so that in the event an individual leaves their position, it does not render an entire stewardship program non-functional.
 With stewardship remember it’s about building a program within the structure of the institution rather than building a program around an individual.

 Most people are familiar with Microsoft Office tools like Word and PowerPoint.
-One other option is to utilize a program like Spectrum that offers a custom built tool for creating and distributing guidelines for use at point of care.
-With Spectrum there is no risk for losing work (which I have regrettably had happen with Microsoft Word and can attest it is a nightmare).
+One other option is to utilize a platform like Spectrum that offers a custom built tool for creating and distributing guidelines for use at point of care.
+With Spectrum there is no risk of losing work (which I have regrettably had happen with Microsoft Word and can attest it is a nightmare).
 Spectrum also offers a support team to help design guidelines that are easy to use for front-line staff, which really is not achievable with Microsoft Office tools.

 5. Organize a reasonable time-table including key checkpoints